Cross Cultural Terms - General Information

 Ethiopia Cross-Cultural Term

-Students will spend six weeks in residence in Central Ethiopia, exploring the historical and cultural heritage of the region and interacting with the Ethiopian Mennonite Church.
-They will be based in the dorms of the Meserete Kristos College; excursions are planned for most weekends.
-Courses offered are Introduction to Missions, taught by Richard Showalter, and Introduction to Islam, taught by Matt Showalter.
+Students spent six weeks in residence in Central Ethiopia, exploring the historical and cultural heritage of the region and interacting with the Ethiopian Mennonite Church.
+They were based in the dorms of the Meserete Kristos College; excursions were planned for most weekends.
+Courses offered were Introduction to Missions, taught by Richard Showalter, and Introduction to Islam, taught by Matt Showalter.

 Richard Showalter serves as a global church liaison and adjunct instructor in missions for RBC and a consultant for RMM.
 He has long-standing relationships